nima64/VLC-3-lua-extension-guide/README.md

 ### URI file handling in VLC ###
 vlc paths are all handled in URI
-to create a uri path use vlc.strings.make_uri(path).
+to create a uri path use vlc.strings.make_uri(path)

 In windows use backslashes \ in your path, if you use / foward slashes your path will be appended to vlc's config directory.